Bombardier scales back CSeries jet deliveries, improves earnings

 The Montreal-based company reported third-quarter earnings before interest, taxes and special items (EBIT) that surged 90 percent to $165 million.
 It expects full-year EBIT of at least $630 million, which is at the high end of its forecast of $580 million to $630 million.

-Bombardier said it now expects to deliver about 20-22 CSeries narrowbody jets, down from 30, in 2017 following engine delays by supplier Pratt & Whitney, a division of United Technologies Corp (UTX.N).
+Bombardier said it now expects to deliver about 20-22 CSeries narrowbody jets, down from 30, in 2017 following engine delays by supplier Pratt & Whitney, a division of United Technologies Corp.

 Bombardier said its free cash flow usage for 2017 would be about $1 billion, or at the higher end of its forecast range, because of the fewer deliveries.